-The chair (departmental level)/dean (college level) must provide written evidence of communication related to these documents.
-An official e-mail must be sent to the faculty member under review with "request a delivery receipt" and "request a read receipt" options.
-The faculty candidate must read the e-mail and acknowledge the receipt of the e-mail.
-All written communication between the faculty member and the chair (departmental level)/dean (college level) must include a time and date stamp.
-Those who initiate these messages to the faculty member shall bring such communications to the personnel meeting.
+The chair (departmental level)/dean (college level) or members of the personnel committee must provide written evidence of communication related to these documents.
+An e-mail to the faculty member under review with a "request a delivery receipt" and "request a read receipt" option sent with the e-mail is recommended.
+All written communication between the faculty member and the chair (departmental level)/dean (college level) or members of the personnel committee must include a time and date stamp.
+Those who initiate these messages to the faculty member shall bring copies of such communications to the personnel meeting.